puru02/django-anymail/docs/esps/sparkpost.rst

 SparkPost
 =========

-Anymail integrates with the `SparkPost`_ email service, using their `Transmissions API`_.
+Anymail integrates with the Bird `SparkPost`_ email service, using their `Transmissions API`_.

 .. versionchanged:: 8.0